-May 2, 2020 — How did the Vikings have the fitness to fight when they drank a lot and ate plenty of meat?
-Well, to start with, they only drank mead and ale, and maybe wine if they went far enough south to get any.
-They didn’t have distillation… READ MORE »
+May 2, 2020 — How did the Vikings manage to be almost always combat-ready when they drank A LOT and ate plenty of meat?
+Well, to start with, they only drank mead and ale.
+Some Jarls could afford wine if they had the trading connections to continental Europe or Kievan Rus’… READ MORE »

 March 2, 2020 — Viking raiding was more often than not a part-time occupation.
 The Orkneyinga saga (included in the Icelandic Flateyjarbók) describes the habits of one Norse gentleman by the name of Sveinn Ásleifarson.
 In the spring, he oversaw the planting of grain on his farm at Gáreksey (today a small island in Orkney, Scotland with the modern name Gairsay.)
 When the farming preparation was completed, he went off raiding in the Hebrides and Ireland, but he was back to his home on Gáreksey to take in the hay and the grain by mid-summer… READ MORE »